hongying-dong/ccs-paper-artifacts/README.md

   - We performed analysis mainly using Jupyter Notebooks, and we provide all the notebooks in the **notebooks** folder.
 We named each notebook based on the its content.
 Note that analysis in **Case Study: Section 6.2 PKI on the local network** were performed using Wireshark, so there are no related notebooks.

 ### - Notebook status and running notebooks
-  - All notebooks currently are in the status of showing all statistics/tables/figures that we put in the paper.
+  - All notebooks are in the status of showing all statistics/tables/figures that we put in the paper.
   - Running notebooks of the server-side analysis (Section 5.1, 5.2, 5.3, 5.4, 5.6(Geolocations) and Section 6.1) with the provided server-side datasets should generate the same results as the original notebooks show.
 Note that the relative path defined in notebooks is: ```"../datasets/dataset_name"```.
   - Running notebooks of the client-side analysis (Section 4.1, 4.2, 4.3, 5.5(TLS and PKI Correlation)) with the provided **partial** dataset will result in **different** results as compared to what the original notebooks show.
 Note that the relative path defined in notebooks is also: ```"../datasets/dataset_name"```.